-Grant Romer examined this cased image tintype together with Michael Hager of Museum Photographics.
-They agreed that the housing was likely not original.
-Rather, they suggested that the original housing was probably of cardboard.
+Grant Romer examined this tintype, and he told me that the housing was likely not original.
+He suggested that the original housing was probably of cardboard.

 Attached to the backing of the plate is the printed form of what appears to be a photography studio in Bangor, Maine, strongly suggesting that the tintype was made at this studio in Bangor, Maine.